About dashboards, charts, reports, & widgets

 Pipeline duration report

 The Pipeline duration report provides the duration trend of a pipeline.
-It also highlights the average run time of the total successful runs over a period of time (7/14/30 days) and provides insights on the tasks that have affected the duration of the pipeline.
+It also highlights the average run time of the total successful runs over a period of time, for example, for 7, 14, or 30 days.
+The report also provides insights on the tasks that affected the duration of the pipeline.

 Azure Pipelines provides an in-context Test failures report, derived from Analytics data.
 Open a release summary to view the report and select the Analytics tab.
 Select the summarized card for a detailed report.
-To learn more, see Test failures report.
+For more information, see Test failures report.

 Add custom work tracking fields